DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-ect-theory.md

 A good strategy to help you monitor independent practice is to circulate around the class during the session.

-Some teachers move around the classroom checking to make sure pupils are ‘on track’.
+Some teachers move around the classroom checking to make sure pupils are 'on track'.
 However, this can often mean they are focusing on completion of work, as opposed to mastery of skills.

 When circulating effectively, you will notice two things: